History of the NFL from the year you were born

 Sudden-death overtime became no more.
 Now, if a game was tied after four quarters, each team would get a chance to score, unless the team who received the kickoff scored a touchdown on its first drive.
 If both teams connected on field goals on their first drive, the team that scored next was the winner.

 Early in the third quarter of Super Bowl XLVII, the Superdome lost partial power and play was suspended.
 The blackout led to a 34-minute delay; when play resumed, the San Francisco 49ers stormed back from a 28-6 deficit but ultimately fell, 34-31, to the Baltimore Ravens.
 John and Jim Harbaugh became the first brothers to coach against each other in a Super Bowl.

-For the first time in NFL history, the Super Bowl was played outdoors in a cold weather climate.
-Hosted in MetLife Stadium in East Rutherford, N.J., Super Bowl XLVIII didn’t encounter any snow—just a blizzard of offense from the Seattle Seahawks, who took down the Denver Broncos, 43-8, to win their first championship.
+For the first time in NFL history, the Super Bowl was played outdoors in a cold-weather climate.
+Hosted in MetLife Stadium in East Rutherford, New Jersey, Super Bowl XLVIII didn't encounter any snow—just a blizzard of offense from the Seattle Seahawks, who took down the Denver Broncos, 43-8, to win their first championship.

 2015: Pete Carroll's controversial call

-Trailing 28-24, Seattle was on New England’s 1-yard line.
-Instead of running the ball, though, with bruising back Marshawn Lynch, Seahawks coach Pete Carroll called a pass play, which was intercepted by Patriots cornerback Malcolm Butler.
-New England ran out the clock to further cement the Belichick-Brady dynasty, and Carroll’s unorthodox play call went down in history.
+Trailing 28-24, Seattle was on New England's 1-yard line.
+Instead of punching in the ball with bruising back Marshawn Lynch, Seahawks coach Pete Carroll called a pass play, which was intercepted by Patriots cornerback Malcolm Butler.
+New England ran out the clock to further cement the Belichick-Brady dynasty, and Carroll's controversial play call went down in history.

 2016: Peyton Manning rides off into the sunset